DeepSourceCorp/good-first-issue/README.md

 ## Setting up the project locally

-Good First Issue has two components — the front-end app built with Nuxt.js and a data population script written in Python.
+Good First Issue comprises two components: the front-end app built with Nuxt.js, and a data population script written in Python.

 To contribute new features and changes to the website, you would want to run the app locally.
 Please follow these steps: